rust-lang/rfcs/text/0000-pattern-3.md

 ```

 Both `starts_with()` and `trim()` can be efficiently implemented in terms of `.consume()`,
-though for some patterns a specialized `trim()` can be even faster, so we keep this default method.
+though for some needles a specialized `trim()` can be even faster, so we keep this default method.

 ## Miscellaneous decisions